cdaz5/react-adjustable/README.md

 Check out the [demo](UPDATE_ME).

-A react library that allows you to place custom adjustable grid components throughout your codebase.
+A react library that allows you to place custom adjustable/resizeable grid components throughout your codebase.

 `react-adjustable` exports two components, `Adjustable`, the parent container and, `Child`, the wrapper for any children.
 See [demo](UPDATE_ME) for examples.